-Giving that most of your clients are seniors, you will probably be doing most of your scheduling via phone.
+Given that most of your clients are seniors, you will probably be doing most of your scheduling via phone.

-However, a good website would be helpful for your younger clients, more tech-savvy seniors and out of town visitors.
+However, a good website would be helpful for your younger clients, more tech-savvy seniors, and out-of-town visitors.

 Pros of A Personal Grocery Shopper Business